Illyrians: Archaeology

 In total, at least six material cultures have been described to have emerged in Illyrian territories.
 Based on existing archaeological finds, comparative archaeological and geographical definition about them has been difficult.
 Archaeogenetic studies have shown that a major Y-DNA haplogroup among Illyrians, J2b-L283 spread via Cetina culture across the eastern Adriatic from the Cetina valley in Croatia to Montenegro and northern Albania.
 The earliest archaeogenetic find related to Cetina in Albania is the Shkrel tumulus (19th century BCE).
 It is the oldest J2b-L283 find in the region historically known as Illyria.
 Freilich et al. (2021) determined that Cetina related samples from Veliki Vanik carry similar ancestry to a Copper Age sample from the site of Beli Manastir-Popova Zemlja (late Vučedol culture), eastern Croatia.
 The same autosomal profile persists in the Iron Age sample from Jazinka cave.
-Cetina finds have been found in the western Adriatic since the second half of the thirds millenium in southern Italy.
+Cetina finds have been found in the western Adriatic since the second half of the third millennium in southern Italy.
 In Albania, new excavations show spread of Cetina culture in sites of central Albania (Blazi, Nezir, Keputa).
 Inland Cetina spread in Bosnia and Herzegovina, in particular Kotorac, a site near Sarajevo and contacts have been demonstrated with the Belotić Bela Crkva culture.
 During the developed Middle Bronze Age, Belotić Bela Crkva which has been recognized as another Proto-Illyrian culture developed in northeastern Bosnia and western Serbia (Čačak area).
 Both inhumation and cremation have been observed in sites of this culture.
 Similar burial customs have been observed in the Glasinac plateau of eastern Bosnia, where the Glasinac-Mati culture first developed.